TiVo/terraform-provider-splunk-itsi/docs/data-sources/entity_type.md

 page_title: "itsi_entity_type Data Source - itsi"
 subcategory: ""
 description: |-
-  Fetch an entity type id.
+  Use this data source to get the ID of an available entity type.
 ---

 # itsi_entity_type (Data Source)

-Fetch an entity type id.
+Use this data source to get the ID of an available entity type.

 ## Example Usage